mueslo/openwrt_hass_devicetracker/README.md

 sync_state
 ```

 This ensures that missed disconnect events do not spuriously keep the device present for more than an hour.
-This will be implemented by default in a future version or via an OpenWRT DeviceScanner in Home Assistant.